 Businesses need to be planning for 2021 now.
 Prioritising this will be difficult for many businesses who have had, by necessity, a laser focus on the COVID-19 fallout in 2020.

-For assistance with formulating a business plan or to undertake a robust health check for your business, please contact your local Bentleys advisor.
-We will be happy to assist with the process.
+For assistance with formulating an effective business or business continuity plan, please contact your local Bentleys advisor.
+We will be happy to assist.

 Disclaimer: This information is general in nature and should not be relied on as advice.
 It does not take into account the objectives, financial situation or needs of any particular person.
 You need to consider your financial situation and needs and seek professional advice before making any decisions based on this information.